-RESULTS
+RESULTS AND DISCUSSION

-Results of ANOVA and means comparison for yield and yield components of sugar beet under different methods of tillage during the study years (mean of 2008 & 2009) are presented in Tables 2 and 3, respectively.
-Results showed that different tillage methods significantly (P # 0.05) influenced RNPH, but there was no significant difference in other studied traits (Table 2).
-Moreover, results of ANOVA and means comparison for the selected quality characteristics of sugar beet under different tillage methods during the years of study (mean of 2008 & 2009)
+In this study, root yield and quality characteristics of sugar beet, i.e. sugar content, K, Na, alpha-amino nitrogen and molasses were studied to investigate the effect of different tillage methods on yield and quality of sugar beet.
+Results of ANOVA and means comparison for root yield and quality characteristics of sugar beet under different tillage methods during the years of study (mean of 2008 and 2009) are presented in Tables 2 and 3, respectively.
+Results showed that different tillage methods significantly (P=0.05) affect K, but there was no significant difference in other studied traits (Table 2).